rorywalsh/cabbage/Docs/markdown/macros_and_reserved_channels.md

 # Macros and Reserved Channels
 Cabbage specific macros can be used to define a range of difference identifiers, and provide a way of achieving a consistent look and feel across your instrument's widgets, without having to hardcode each and every identifier.
 To create a macro one must define it using a `#define` keyword.
+Macros must appear at the end of a line when called in Cabbage code.
 The following code will create a macro called `SLIDER1` that will define several attributes of a slider widget:

 ```csharp
 #define SLIDER1 colour("red"), fontcolour("yellow"), outlinecolour("red"), range(0, 1000, 500)